11 Employee Retention Strategies that Make Your Employees Happy

 For example, at a cafe-restaurant, a crew member may move from making drinks to working at the cash register.
 The small shift in responsibilities allows the employee to gain insight into other roles and makes the employee more valuable in the marketplace and the company.
 Employees appreciate it when an employer does their best to give them opportunities for growth!

-time management software, 11 Employee Retention Strategies that Make Your Employees Happy
+time management software, <strong>11 Effective Employee Retention Strategies to Improve Employee Satisfaction</strong>

 8. Have A Good Leadership Style